-Under the proposed legislation, if a person who has mandatory treatment requirements fails to meet mandatory requirements to participate in treatment, they will be subject to the jobseeker compliance framework.
+Under the proposed legislation, if a person fails to meet mandatory requirements to participate in treatment, they will be subject to the jobseeker compliance framework.

 It is expected that this would require drug and alcohol treatment services to monitor and report compliance.
 Our drug and alcohol clinicians reject any such involvement in monitoring and reporting compliance under this trial.
 It would undermine the therapeutic relationship and trust that is critical to successful drug and alcohol treatment.
 In addition, monitoring and reporting compliance would be burdensome on already-overstretched public treatment services.